Simulation-Software-Engineering/Lecture-Material/documentation/technical_writing_slides.md

 - What problem the project solves
 - A small code example (for libraries) or how to run (for programs)
+- A screenshot for code using a GUI or a visual part
 - How to get support and a link to issue tracker
 - Information for people who want to contribute back (also `CONTRIBUTING.md`)
 - Installation instructions